luqmanbarry/regional-dr-with-aws-efs/README.md

 ## Security Best Practices

-AWS EFS is a shared storage; hence best security practices such as [File Permissions](https://docs.aws.amazon.com/efs/latest/ug/accessing-fs-nfs-permissions.html) and [Access Policies](https://docs.aws.amazon.com/efs/latest/ug/security-iam.html) must be applied to the EFS instance to ensure only team members with elevated privileges can access all of the data in store.
+AWS EFS is a shared storage service (NFS); hence it is imperative that best security practices such as [File Permissions](https://docs.aws.amazon.com/efs/latest/ug/accessing-fs-nfs-permissions.html) and [Access Policies](https://docs.aws.amazon.com/efs/latest/ug/security-iam.html) be applied to the EFS instance to ensure application teams are able to access their assigned directories; and only team members with elevated privileges can access the entire EFS directory tree.
 For example, we could limit specific types of access to certain IP ranges, AWS Principals, Roles..etc.

+In the implementation section of this article, I used slightly relaxed policies; however, in a production environment, one should apply even more restrictive policies while ensuring data access by application teams is not hindered.

 ## Solution Overview